shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-ad-serving.md

 ---
-title : Introduction to Ad Serving description : Learn what Ad Serving is and how it works. ms.date : 10/28/2023 ms.custom : industry-reference
+title: Introduction to Ad Serving
+description: Learn what Ad Serving is and how it works. ms.date: 10/28/2023 ms.custom: industry-reference
 ---